Dublin

 The SEM has to transmit the fingerprints of applicants to the Central Unit of the Eurodac System.[26]
 The Federal Council has the possibility to provide exceptions for children under the age of 14.[27]
 In practice, all applicants over 14 years of age are systematically fingerprinted and checked in Eurodac after the registration of their application in Switzerland.
 This applies to all asylum procedures carried out in Switzerland, regardless of where an application is filed.
 The Dublin procedure is systematically applied in all cases where the data check or other indications suggest that another Dublin Member State is responsible for examining an asylum application.[28]

-In principle, the applicant is entitled to access to the files relevant for the decision-making.[26]
-Access can only be refused if this would be contrary to essential public interest, essential private interests or interests of non-completed official investigations.[27]
-In general, access to the files is not granted automatically, but only upon explicit request.
-However, in case of an inadmissibility decision (and all Dublin transfer decisions are inadmissibility decisions), copies of the files are annexed to the decision if enforcement of the removal has been ordered.[28]
+In principle, the applicant is entitled to access to the files relevant for the decision-making.[32]
+Access can only be refused if this would be contrary to essential public interest, essential private interests, or interests of non-completed official investigations.[33]
+In general, access to the files is not granted automatically, only upon explicit request.
+However, in case of an inadmissibility decision (all Dublin transfer decisions are inadmissibility decisions), copies of the files are annexed to the decision if enforcement of the removal has been ordered.[34]
 The files should include information about the evidence on which the take back request was made and the reply of the concerned Member State.
-In case of Dublin transfer decisions, the SEM notifies the decision to the service provider tasked with providing legal representation, who shall inform the legal representative on the same day,[29] who will inform the person concerned.
+In case of Dublin transfer decisions, the SEM notifies the decision to the service provider tasked with providing legal representation, who shall inform the legal representative on the same day,[35] who will inform the person concerned.

 Individualised guarantees

-As the Dublin III Regulation is directly applied in Switzerland, voluntary transfers should in principle be possible,[57] however they always take place under control of the authorities.
-In 2020, 86 voluntary transfers took place; no data was provided for 2021.
-By way of comparison, for both test centres of Zurich and Boudry, this figure reached 65 in 2018.[58]
-Since the leading decision of the Federal Administrative Court of 2 February 2010, the transfer can no longer be enforced immediately after the notification of the decision, even if appeals against Dublin transfer decisions have no suspensive effect.
-A time limit of five days must be granted, allowing the applicant concerned to leave Switzerland or to make an appeal and to ask for suspensive effect.[59]
-This case law has since been codified in the Asylum Act.[60]
+As the Dublin III Regulation is directly applied in Switzerland, voluntary transfers should in principle be possible,[48] however they always take place under control of the authorities.
+The SEM does not gather information on the nature of the transfer.[49]
+Since the leading decision of the FAC in 2010, the transfer can no longer be enforced immediately after the notification of the decision, even if appeals against Dublin transfer decisions have no suspensive effect.
+A time limit of five days must be granted, allowing the applicant concerned to leave Switzerland or to make an appeal and to ask for suspensive effect.[50]
+This case law has since been codified in the Asylum Act.[51]
 As a result, there are at least ten working days between the date of the opening of the Dublin decision and the enforcement of the removal.
-In a decision to strike out the application from the list of cases, the ECtHR considered the access to an effective remedy in Dublin cases in Switzerland sufficient.[61]
-This decision was problematic because the ECtHR based it on a wrong interpretation of Swiss law: it cited the provision in the Asylum Act that relates to non-Dublin-cases, in which the asylum seeker can stay on Swiss territory until the end of the proceedings.
-On the contrary, in Dublin cases this is precisely not the case, as there is no automatic suspensive effect.

 Personal interview